 Adding this in serves to activate and increase blood flow into the highest threshold muscle fibers, which don’t get really get much work at the lower intensities.

 At the same time, an additional benefit is that I’ve also found that when done in small doses, this simulation can also function to help prime the central nervous system and keep it running at a higher level.
 The biggest thing you’ll feel is that this priming effect often helps you feel stronger and get more out of a higher-intensity training session in the following day or two.

 There are a few things you need to do to maximize the effectiveness here:

 - Keep the volume low.
 Excluding a couple warm-up sets, you should do no more than 2-3 working sets.
 Shoot for somewhere between about 5-8 reps at anywhere from 80-90% of your 1RM.
 A minute or two of rest between sets should be sufficient.

 4. Recovery cool-down (5 min)

 The last and final component of a Rebound Training session is to spend a few minutes driving your heart rate as low as possible.
 Your goal should be to get it down to within 5-10 bpm of your natural resting HR within those 5 minutes.

 The easiest way to do this is to perform a couple of the recovery breathing exercises used at the beginning of the workout and along with some static and/or dynamic stretching.
 Finally, finish off with some light foam rolling (it should not be painful or it defeats the purpose in this case) or other form of soft tissue work and then head out the door because you’re done!

-My guess is that you’ll quickly discover, as I did once I started experimenting with them on myself and the people I work with, that it’s incredibly refreshing to walk out of the gym feeling more energetic, less sore and stiff, and all-around better than when you walked in.
+My guess is that you’ll quickly discover, as I did once I started experimenting with them on myself and the people I train, that it’s incredibly refreshing to walk out of the gym feeling more energetic, less sore and stiff, and all-around better than when you walked in.